efficacy/brack/README.md

 ## Installation

-At the moment it's just one js file. install it however you like
+At the moment it's just some js files. install it wherever you like

 ## Usage
 To use as a repl, just